ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 This new example takes 11324 bytes of Flash, 1132 bytes more than the previous one.

-With the current timings, both *blinky* gorutines consume from the channel much faster than the *timerISR* sends to it.
+With the current timings, both *blinky* goroutines consume from the channel much faster than the *timerISR* sends to it.
 So they both wait for new data simultaneously and you can observe the randomness of *select*, required by the [Go specification](https://golang.org/ref/spec#Select_statements).

 ![STM32F030F4P6]({{ site.baseur }}/images/mcu/f030-demo-board/channels1.png)